 Variety stands for nature, structure, and type of data which is being used.

 Velocity stands for the speed of data that has been stored and generated in a particular development process flow.

 Veracity signifies the quality of data that has been captured and also helps data analysis to reach the intended target.

-HDFS is mainly designed to store a very large amount of information (terabytes or petabytes) across a large number of machines in a cluster.
-It always maintaining some common characteristics, like data reliability, runs on commodity hardware, using blocks to store a file or part of that file, utilize ‘write once read many’ model.
+HDFS is mainly designed to store a huge amount of information (terabytes or petabytes) across a large number of machines in a cluster.
+It always maintaining some common characteristics, like data reliability, runs on commodity hardware, using blocks to store a file or part of that file, utilize the ‘write once read many’ model.

-HDFS following below architecture with the concept of Name Node and Data Node.
+HDFS below architecture with the concept of Name Node and Data Node.

 The responsibility of the Name Node (Master):

 – manages the file system namespace